About Shawn Kennedy, MA, RN, FAAN, editor-in-chief (emerita)

 As a rational person, I cannot understand how any politician could think such actions would make for good policy.

 As a citizen, I am grieved to see this unprecedented level of callousness, lack of empathy, and disregard for basic human decency from our government leaders.
-I’m […]
+I’m ashamed that […]

 Go to Top